Have you been able to get a second chance checking account at PNC Bank?

 If PNC Bank at 4140 Portage St Nw does not have Second Chance Checking, you can try checking out other banks in North Canton.

-Having your own bank account into the negative and subsequently not paying it back is nothing someone should have to go through.
-With stacking fees from NSF fees, it might be tough to pay the cash back.
+Having your own bank account straight into the negative and then not paying it back is nothing someone should have to go through.
+With stacking fees from NSF fees, it can be hard to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank offers you a new account such as this, they know that you have had some problems in the past with other banks.
+When a bank provides you with a new bank account such as this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've financial troubles with different banking institutions, they put your name on a list called chexsystems.
+When you've personal problems with some other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes the banks may simply take away a few abilities to help make sure your bank account doesn't get into the negative again.
-Whenever you get a fresh start with a checking account, be sure that you watch it very closely.
+You will get a second chance checking account, and sometimes the banks may just take away a few abilities to help ensure your account does not go into the negative again.
+Whenever you get a fresh start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women ultimately cashed your check and you will have 4 fees that put your accounts in the negative.
-That could be 4 NSF service fees.
-So with your second chance checking account, you have to make sure you retain an eagle eye on all expenditures.
-You will not only create confidence with your new bank, but you will get better at managing your hard earned dollars.
+The next thing you realize, the person ultimately cashed the check so you now have 4 charges that put your accounts in the negative.
+That is 4 NSF charges.
+So with your second chance bank account, you have to be sure you keep an eagle eye on all charges.
+Not only will you create trust along with your new bank, but you can get better at managing your money.